MisterPea/Unsequenced/README.md

 ----

 Currently in Beta-testing.<br />

+#### Retooling for iOS 16

-If you're interested in trying it out, you can download the app with [this link](https://testflight.apple.com/join/8x1OiDg1) via TestFlight.
+~~If you're interested in trying it out, you can download the app with [this link](https://testflight.apple.com/join/8x1OiDg1) via TestFlight.
-If you come across any problems or have any imporvements, feel free to open a new issue if you don't already see one.
+If you come across any problems or have any imporvements, feel free to open a new issue if you don't already see one.~~

 This app looks to provide users with a way to organize time associated with tasks.<br />
 As creators, we are all prone to spending too much time on one facet of our work-day, while neglecting others.
 This app will allow you to set time limits and breaks for anything you wish to accomplish.